May 6, 1997

 But, I’m going to graduate and I am so excited for the possibilities.
 The infinite possibilities.
 Everything can be different.
 I can be different.
 I can be an entirely new person.

-The summer between my sixth and seventh-grade year, I decided that when school started back up in August, that I would be a new version of myself.
+The summer between my sixth and seventh-grade year, I decided that when school started back up in August, I would be a new version of myself.
 I was going to be thin, pretty, and popular.
-I sent off for a subscription to a magazine for teenage girls and spent the entire summer swimming, tanning, and reading about make-up and being interesting to boys.
+I ran two miles every day and lost 15 pounds.
+I got a subscription to a magazine for teenage girls and spent the entire summer swimming, tanning, and reading about make-up and being interesting to boys.

-I was convinced that when the school year started I wouldn’t be the same old version of myself.
-I’d come back from summer vacation, and I’d be new and improved.
-I had this vision that I’d walk into the building on the first day and everyone would stop and notice me.
+I was convinced that when the school year started I’d be a new version of myself.
+I’d come back new and improved — thin, tan, pretty, interesting.
+I’d walk into the building on the first day and everyone would stop and notice me.
 They’d whisper to each other about how much prettier I was.
 I’d raise my hand in class and teachers would be so impressed by my cleverness.

 But, nothing was any different.
 None of that happened.
 I was a little taller but none the wiser.
 Maybe it is the same for everyone.
 That’s what we all dream about at that age.